 Valuation is perhaps the most important element negotiated in a VC term sheet.
 While key valuation methodologies like Discounted Cash Flow (DCF) and Comparable Company Analysis are often used, they also have limitations for start-ups, namely because of the lack of positive cash flows or good comparable companies.
 Instead, the most common VC Valuation approach is called the Venture Capital Method, developed in 1987 by Bill Sahlman.

-The Venture Capital Method
+The Venture Capital Method Steps

 The VC Method is comprised of six steps: